zhan8002/PSP-Mal/README.md

 To get `PSP-Mal` running you need prepare the following data:

 - Target detector - [Ember](https://github.com/Azure/2020-machine-learning-security-evasion-competition/blob/master/defender/defender/models/ember_model.txt.gz),  [SOREL-20M](https://github.com/sophos-ai/SOREL-20M) models.
 Model files need to be placed into the `malware_rl/envs/utils/` directory.
+In the repo, we provide the weights file for the SOREL-20M model, while the Ember model needs to be downloaded on its own due to upload size limitations.

 - Benign binaries - a small set of "trusted" binaries (e.g. grabbed from base Windows installation) you can download some via [PortableApps](https://portableapps.com).
 And then store these binaries in `malware_rl/envs/controls/trusted`

-- Malware samples - Though we cannot release the malware downloaded by [Virustotal](https://www.virustotal.com/)，we offer the list of hashes of samples in `sample_hash.txt`
+- Malware samples - Store malware samples in `malware_rl/envs/utils/samples`.
+Though we cannot release the malware downloaded by [Virustotal](https://www.virustotal.com/)，we offer the list of hashes of samples in `sample_hash.txt`

 ## Baselines